 The Department of Chemistry at the University of Kentucky organizes an annual Symposium on Chemistry and Molecular Biology.
 This Symposium was established in honor of Anna S. Naff, a University of Kentucky graduate, through the generous support of Dr. Benton Naff of NIH.
 The Symposium has an interdisciplinary character and is attended by students and faculty from Chemistry, Biochemistry, Biology, Pharmacy, Engineering, Agriculture and Medicine.
 The Symposium features renowned experts from around the world, including Nobel prize-winning scientists and is attended by faculty and students from colleges and universities in Kentucky and the contiguous States.

-Event details for the 2023 symposium can be found here.
+Photo Gallery and Winners for 2023 can be found here.

 Poster submissions are open from all fields of science, and prizes will be awarded for the top three presentations.